61c-teach/sp20-lab-starter/lab13/README.md

 ### Exercise:
 Instead of serving a request by the main process running the server program, always fork a new child process to do that and let the parent process continue to greet new requests.
 To test your optimization, run `make server_process && ./server_process`, then make two consecutive requests to any file, verify that the second request is immediately served.

+Note: Forked child processes are not guaranteed to be killed when you kill the parent process from command line by hitting Ctrl+C.
+This may lead to a side effect that the default port 8000 is occupied and you won't be able to restart your server program listening to the same port.
+The way to do it properly is out of scope materials for the purpose of 61c(you will learn to resolve issues like such in cs162, but you're encouraged to figure it out anyway).
+We provide a work around here: If a port you attempt to use is occupied by a zombie process, you can kill it using command `fuser -k [port#]/tcp`.

 (FYI: forking a process to respond to a request is probably not the best parallelism approach -- the modern solution is to use a thread pool where the overhead is much lower and you have convenient control over server load.)